nileshpatil1206070/Medical-VQA-Chatbot-MSc-Nilesh/README.md

 # Medical-VQA-Chatbot-MSc-Nilesh
 Note:

-please see all the screenshots in .png or jpg format - they are output of gradio GUI
+1.please see all the screenshots in .png or jpg format - they are output of gradio GUI 2.both ipynb and py files are uploaded in project root folder

+Start from here:

 multi-turn medical VQA system that integrates open-source vision-language and language models to perform image-based question answering, conversational reasoning, clinical summarisation, and diagnostic suggestion.
 Medical Visual Question Answering (Med-VQA) System — Multi-Model Pipeline